justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 - Subscriptions.
 A directive can subscribe to an observable resource ( EventTarget, signal, etc.) and unsubscribe when the directive is disconnected.
 - Modifying DOM.
 A directive can directly modify the DOM, in order to add custom DOM update behavior.
-For example, DOM-preserving list reording, general DOM morphing, keyed templates.
+For example, DOM-preserving list reordering, general DOM morphing, keyed templates.
 - Detaching DOM.
-Directives can detatch and store DOM for later reuse, like a cache directive.
+Directives can detach and store DOM for later reuse, like a cache directive.

 A directive _class_ is a class that extends the `Directive` base class and